znsio/specmatic-documentation/documentation/insights.md

               -c "git config --global --add safe.directory /api-contracts && java -jar /usr/src/app/specmatic.jar backwardCompatibilityCheck"
     ```

-## Step 2: Setting up Client, Provider & Consumer services
+## Step 2: Setting up Client, Provider and Domain services

 Now that we have our OpenAPI specification checked in, let's bring our Order services to life!